MikeRatcliffe/Recipes/90 Second Keto Bread.md

 ## Method

-1. Add all ingredients to a 4x4 inch (10x10cm) microwave safe bowl.
+1. Add all ingredients to a 4x4" (10x10cm) microwave safe bowl.
 2. Tap on the counter a few times to remove air bubbles.
 3. Microwave for 90 seconds.